-1) Stocks and Shares ISAs: All eligible UK investors have an annual ISA allowance of £20,000 per person, which can be used to invest in the plan (as long as you have not opened another Stocks and Shares ISA in the 2023/24 tax year).
+1) Stocks and Shares ISAs: All eligible UK investors have an annual ISA allowance of £20,000 per person, which can be used to invest in the plan (as long as you have not opened another Stocks and Shares ISA in the 2021/22 tax year).
 It is possible for couples to each invest up to the maximum limit of their ISA allowances, in other words £20,000 each (£40,000 in total).
+Please make sure that you read the plan brochure together with the plan application pack, and consider the other important documents, which include the full terms and conditions of the plan.